npm/gauge/README.md

   expect your program to exit.
 * **themes**: A themeset to use when selecting the theme to use.
 Defaults to `gauge/themes`, see the [themes] documentation for details.
-* **theme**: Alternatively you can specificy a specific theme to use.
-If you use this, there's no reason to use **themes**.
+* **theme**: Select a theme for use, it can be a:
+  * Theme object, in which case the **themes** is not used.
+  * The name of a theme, which will be looked up in the current *themes* object.

-  The default theme is selected using **themes** to something usable on your combination of OS, color and unicode support.
-Unicode support is detected with [has-unicode] and color is detected by checking platform and TERM env var.
+  If no theme is selected then a default is picked using a combination of our best guesses at your OS, color support and unicode support.
 * **template**: Describes what you want your gauge to look like.
 The default is what npm uses.
 Detailed [documentation] is later in this document.